 2. Wood:

 a.
 Wood preservatives leach over time and degrade water quality.
-All wood used in the lakeshore protection zone shall be untreated and left in its natural state.
+All wood used in the lakeshore protection zone must be untreated and left in its natural state.
 No preservatives, including varnish, stain, paint, linseed oil, diesel fuel, creosote or any pressure treated preservatives, are allowed.
-This prohibition shall not prohibit the application of paint or stain as a routine maintenance measure for any structure built prior to 1978 located landward of the high water line which has been painted and stained on a routine basis in the past.
+This prohibition does not prohibit the application of paint or stain as a routine maintenance measure for any structure built prior to 1978 located landward of the high water line which has been painted and stained on a routine basis in the past.

 3. Metal: